ayushshivam48/Programming-in-JAVA/README.md

 - Always make sure to close resources (like files or connections) in the `finally` block to avoid resource leaks.

 ________________________________________

+## Multithreading

+Multithreading is a concurrent execution technique that allows the CPU to execute multiple threads (smaller units of a process) simultaneously.
+This helps in improving the efficiency and performance of a program, especially for tasks that can be performed concurrently.

+---

+### 🔍 What is a Thread?
+A thread is the smallest unit of execution within a process.
+Every Java application has at least one thread — the main thread, but additional threads can be created to perform parallel tasks.

+---

+### 🚀 Why Use Multithreading?
+1. Improved Performance: By executing multiple tasks concurrently, the overall performance of the application improves, especially in a multi-core processor environment.
+2. Resource Utilization: Multithreading helps in utilizing CPU resources more effectively.
+3. Better User Experience: In GUI applications, multithreading can keep the user interface responsive by handling background tasks concurrently.
+4. Faster Execution: Tasks like file processing, image manipulation, etc., can be processed in parallel.

+---

+### 🧑‍💻 Java Threading Basics
+•	Main Thread: Every Java application has one main thread that starts the execution of the program.
+•	Thread Class: The Thread class in Java provides a way to create and manage threads.
+•	Runnable Interface: Another way to create threads in Java is by implementing the Runnable interface.

+---

+### 🧑‍💻 Creating Threads in Java
+There are two ways to create threads:
+1. By Extending the Thread class
+2. By Implementing the Runnable interface

+---

+#### Method 1: Extending the Thread Class
+In this method, a class extends the Thread class and overrides its run() method, which contains the code that will be executed by the thread.

+**Example: Extending the Thread class**

+class MyThread extends Thread {
+    public void run() {
+        System.out.println(Thread.currentThread().getId() + " is running");
+    }

+    public static void main(String[] args) {
+        MyThread t1 = new MyThread();
+        t1.start(); // Start the thread

+        MyThread t2 = new MyThread();
+        t2.start(); // Start the second thread
+    }
+}

+**Explanation:**
+•	The run() method contains the task to be executed by the thread.
+•	start() creates a new thread of execution and invokes the run() method.
+•	Thread.currentThread().getId() gives the ID of the current thread.

+**Output:**

+1 is running
+2 is running

+---

+#### Method 2: Implementing the Runnable Interface
+In this approach, a class implements the Runnable interface and provides an implementation for the run() method.
+Then, a Thread object is created and passed the Runnable object.

+**Example: Implementing the Runnable interface**

+class MyRunnable implements Runnable {
+    public void run() {
+        System.out.println(Thread.currentThread().getId() + " is running");
+    }

+    public static void main(String[] args) {
+        MyRunnable myRunnable = new MyRunnable();

+        Thread t1 = new Thread(myRunnable);
+        t1.start(); // Start the thread

+        Thread t2 = new Thread(myRunnable);
+        t2.start(); // Start the second thread
+    }
+}

+**Explanation:**
+•	The Runnable interface provides a single method, run(), which contains the code to be executed by the thread.
+•	The Thread class is used to start the thread and associate the Runnable object with it.

+**Output:**

+1 is running
+2 is running

+---

+### 🌟 Thread Life Cycle
+A thread in Java goes through various states during its life cycle:
+1. New: A thread is in the "new" state when it is created but not yet started.
+2. Runnable: After invoking start(), the thread is moved to the runnable state.
+It's eligible for CPU time, but not necessarily running.
+3. Blocked: A thread enters this state when it's waiting for resources that are being used by another thread.
+4. Waiting: A thread enters this state when it's waiting for another thread to perform a particular action.
+5. Terminated: A thread enters the terminated state when it has finished its execution.

+---

+### 🚦 Thread Synchronization
+When multiple threads access shared resources concurrently, it can lead to race conditions, where the outcome depends on the timing of the thread execution.
+To avoid this, synchronization is used.

+**Why Use Synchronization?**
+•	Synchronization ensures that only one thread can access a resource at a time, preventing data inconsistency and errors.

+**Example: Synchronized Method**

+class Counter {
+    private int count = 0;

+    public synchronized void increment() {
+        count++;
+    }

+    public synchronized int getCount() {
+        return count;
+    }
+}

+public class Main {
+    public static void main(String[] args) {
+        Counter counter = new Counter();

+        Thread t1 = new Thread(() -> {
+            for (int i = 0; i < 1000; i++) {
+                counter.increment();
+            }
+        });

+        Thread t2 = new Thread(() -> {
+            for (int i = 0; i < 1000; i++) {
+                counter.increment();
+            }
+        });

+        t1.start();
+        t2.start();

+        try {
+            t1.join(); // Wait for t1 to finish
+            t2.join(); // Wait for t2 to finish
+        } catch (InterruptedException e) {
+            e.printStackTrace();
+        }

+        System.out.println("Final count: " + counter.getCount());
+    }
+}

+**Explanation:**
+•	synchronized ensures that the increment() method is accessed by only one thread at a time.
+•	join() ensures that the main thread waits for both threads to complete before printing the final result.

+**Output:**

+Final count: 2000

+---

+### 💡 Advanced Concepts
+1. Thread Priority: Threads can be given different priorities using setPriority(int priority) to influence the order of thread execution (although Java's thread scheduler may override this).
+2. Thread Pool: Instead of creating threads manually, you can use a Thread Pool (via the Executor framework) to manage threads efficiently.
+3. Daemon Threads: A thread that runs in the background and does not prevent the program from exiting.
+Use setDaemon(true) to mark a thread as a daemon thread.
+4. Deadlock: A condition where two or more threads are blocked forever due to waiting for each other to release resources.
+It can be avoided by using proper synchronization and resource allocation strategies.

+---

+### 🌍 Real-World Applications of Multithreading
+1. Web Servers: Handling multiple user requests simultaneously.
+2. Image Processing: Performing complex calculations on different parts of an image simultaneously.
+3. Database Query Processing: Running parallel queries to enhance performance.
+4. Games and GUI Applications: Updating user interfaces while processing background tasks.

+---

+### 🧾 Summary of Multithreading Concepts
+•	Thread: The smallest unit of execution.
+•	Runnable Interface and Thread Class: Two ways to create threads.
+•	Thread Lifecycle: Includes New, Runnable, Blocked, Waiting, and Terminated states.
+•	Synchronization: Ensures thread safety when multiple threads access shared resources.
+•	Thread Pooling and Executor Framework: Efficient management of multiple threads.

+________________________________________